phalcon-orphanage/docs/ja/reference/model-transactions.rst

         // Request a transaction
         $transaction = $manager->get();

-        // Get the robots will be deleted foreach (Robots::find("type = 'mechanical'") as $robot) {
+        // Get the robots to be deleted foreach (Robots::find("type = 'mechanical'") as $robot) {
             $robot->setTransaction($transaction);
             if ($robot->delete() == false) {
-                // Something goes wrong, we should to rollback the transaction foreach ($robot->getMessages() as $message) {
+                // Something's gone wrong, we should rollback the transaction foreach ($robot->getMessages() as $message) {
                     $transaction->rollback($message->getMessage());
                 }
             }
         }

-        // Everything goes fine, let's commit the transaction
+        // Everything's gone fine, let's commit the transaction
         $transaction->commit();

         echo "Robots were deleted successfully!";